Optimal or Greedy Decision Trees? Revisiting their Objectives, Tuning, and Performance

+We experimentally evaluated how ODT learning compares to greedy learning approaches.
+By evaluating previous comparisons, we first developed a set of best practices and the supporting analysis framework for comparing ODT and greedy methods (Recommendations~\ref{recommendation:greedy_optimal}).
+We then applied these best practices to answer five open questions, leading to the following five conclusions.

+First, a major advantage of ODTs is that they can optimize the target objective directly, rather than having to optimize a proxy splitting criterion as is the case for greedy top-down induction algorithms.
+In our experiments we observed that the traditional decision tree objectives, such as Gini impurity and entropy, perform significantly worse in out-of-sample accuracy compared to optimizing training accuracy directly.

+Second, we show that hyperparameter tuning of the tree size is essential when training ODTs to (i) improve accuracy, (ii) prevent overfitting, and (iii) reduce the size of the final tree.
+If only interested in accuracy, the method of tuning the tree size is less important.
+If however, size or runtime is important, the choice of hyperparameter tuning method matters, e.g., tuning the depth for faster learning or tuning the size or complexity cost for smaller trees.
+Based on these first two conclusions we suggest best practices for training ODTs (Recommendations~\ref{recommendation:train_odts}).

+Third, we confirm that ODTs on average outperform greedy trees by 1-2\% in out-of-sample accuracy under the same depth limit.
+However, we also discuss the limitations of this type of comparison and suggest to instead look at the area under the size-error curve as a metric for the accuracy-interpretability trade-off.
+Our experiments confirm that ODTs indeed obtain a significantly better accuracy-interpretability trade-off than their greedy counterparts.
 Although unrestricted greedy trees can outperform depth-limited ODTs in accuracy, they can quickly grow so large that they cannot be directly interpreted anymore.
 Random forests or neural networks already suffice if accuracy is the only concern.
-However, ODTs are an ideal candidate if interpretability is required, as they achieve a superior accuracy-interpretability trade-off over (unrestricted) greedy trees.
+However, ODTs are an ideal candidate if interpretability is required, as they achieve a superior accuracy-interpretability trade-off over greedy trees.

-Future research could investigate the comparison of ODTs with greedy methods without explicit binarization as a preprocessing step.